AbhishekMali21/VTU-CSE-LAB-SOLUTIONS/4th SEM/DESIGN AND ANALYSIS OF ALGORITHM LABORATORY - XXCSL47/README.md

 (iv)	Phone
 Write a Java program to create n Student objects and print the USN, Name, Branch, and Phone of these objects with suitable headings.

-1 B - Write a Java program to implement the Stack using arrays.
-Write Push(), Pop(), and Display() methods to demonstrate its working.
+1 B - Write a Java program to implement the Stack using arrays.Write Push(), Pop(), and Display() methods to demonstrate its working.

 2 A - Design a superclass called Staff with details as StaffId, Name, Phone, Salary.
 Extend this class by writing three subclasses namely Teaching (domain, publications), Technical (skills), and Contract (period).
 Write a Java program to read and display at least 3 staff objects of all three categories.